LagoVista/docs/Messaging/Parsing/FramingBytes.md

 Framing bytes consist of two parameters:

 * Byte - Two-character representation of the byte.
-For example, 0D would be 13 or CR
+For example, 0D would be 13 or CR.
-* Index - The index within the message where this character should be located
+* Index - The index within the message where this character should be located.

 Note: In this case, the index or binary offset is 0-based, which is different than parsing delimited values where the index of the delimited value is 1.